math2001/math2001.github.io/content/post/bash-find.md

 $ find -name "*~" -exec rm {} \;
 ```

-Note: as you can see, we need to escape the `;` to prevent bash from interpreting
+Note: as you can see, we need to escape the `;` to prevent bash from
-it.
+interpreting it.

+`-delete` is more efficient though, and more secure.
+Use it when you can.

 ##### Optimizing